gabrie30/ghorg/examples/bitbucket.md

 # Bitbucket Examples

-> Note: all command line arguments can be set in your $HOME/.config/ghorg/conf.yaml for more information see the [configuration](https://github.com/gabrie30/ghorg#configuration) section of the readme
+> Note: all command line arguments can be permanently set in your `$HOME/.config/ghorg/conf.yaml` for more information see the [configuration](https://github.com/gabrie30/ghorg#configuration) section of the README.md.

+To view all additional flags see the [sample-conf.yaml](https://github.com/gabrie30/ghorg/blob/master/sample-conf.yaml) or use `ghorg clone --help`

 ## Bitbucket Cloud